Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 # Share
 **Key findings:**

-Main differences that I found durting this analysis were:
+Main differences that I found between annual and casual during this analysis were:

 * Usage by weekday